Cyfrin/Updraft/courses/full-stack/1-welcome-to-the-course/12-javascript-refresher/+page.md

 *   Use `Cmd+S` (Mac) or `Ctrl+S` (Windows/Linux), or go to File -> Save.
 *   If you run `node mycode.js` with unsaved changes, you'll see the output from the *last saved version*.
 Save the file, then run the command again to see the updated output.

-## Understanding Basic Javascript Data Types
+## Understanding Basic JavaScript Data Types

-Javascript has several fundamental data types.
+JavaScript has several fundamental data types.
 Here are the key ones we'll cover now:

 1.  **String:** Represents textual data.
 Always enclose strings in single (`'`) or double (`"`) quotes.
     *   Examples: `"hello world"`, `'JavaScript'`, `"123"` (this is a string, not a number).